The guitar pictured is the actual guitar you will receive!

 At The Farm, we take actual pictures of each instrument and make sure they are fully set-up and ready to play before we ship them.
 Each instrument goes through a multi-point inspection, followed by a set-up process by our in-house tech staff.
 We then photograph each instrument with high-quality equipment in our on-site photography studio.
 We know that details like wood grain and color finishes can vary, so we want you to be able to see, to the best of our ability, exactly what you will be receiving.

 This process takes over an hour for each instrument - from inspection to pictures.
 We care about the instrument we put into your hands!
-Rest assured your guitar was not just plucked off of a shelf and drop-shipped to you from a warehouse without the care that it, and you, deserve.
+Rest assured your guitar was not just plucked off of a shelf and drop-shipped to you from a warehouse without care.

 Under the direction of famed Gibson luthier Lloyd Loar, the L-5 was Initially produced as an acoustic in 1922 and was Gibson’s first guitar with f-holes.
 In the 1940s the model became the rhythm box of choice for big band players.
 With their carved tops and backs, Orville Gibson’s fretted musical instruments were inspired by the construction methods used for violins, and by the late 1890s his groundbreaking designs had brought his company great success.
 Lloyd Loar, Gibson’s acoustic engineer, took Orville’s inspiration a step further in the early 1920s by designing a family of high-quality instruments with violin-style f-holes, which included the L-5 guitar.